-The Great Hall of Westminster, the oldest existing part of the Palace completed in 1099, is best known for its incredible hammerbeam roof, which has been called “the greatest creation of medieval timber architecture.”
+The Great Hall of Westminster is best known for its incredible hammerbeam roof, which has been called “the greatest creation of medieval timber architecture.”
+This section is the oldest existing part of the Palace completed in 1099

-DBR Conservation worked on the delicate conservation work of these carvings in Reigate or magnesium limestone, many of which were severely decayed.
+DBR Conservation worked on the delicate conservation at Westminster Hall to these carvings in Reigate or magnesium limestone, many of which were severely decayed.
 The conservation included photographic documentation, dry cleaning, consolidation with nanolimes and pigmented dispersed hydrated limes, sensitive mortar repairs, ammonium carbonate poulticing, and variegated shelter coating.

 Remains of historic coatings, paint and even gilding were found on some of the medieval carvings, so discrete sampling and microscopy were used to identify pigments and binders.